jdrgithub/mesh-labs/docs/MINIMAL.md

-# Minimal Service Mesh Setup
+# Minimal Bookinfo Service Mesh Setup

-This guide shows how to set up the most basic Istio service mesh configuration using only the essential components from this project.
+This guide shows how to set up the most basic Istio service mesh configuration using the Bookinfo demo application.

 ## Prerequisites